dlundgren/facile-proxy-manager/README.txt

 ----------------------

-The section handling functionality of ConfigParser is used to configure FacilProxyManager for multiple servers.
+The section handling functionality of ConfigParser is used to configure FacileProxyManager for multiple servers.
 To setup 2 servers, one using SSL certificates, and the other using port 80, the following lines would be added to the config file::